Akarsh3053/OwlDone/README.md

 ### Here's how you can contribute to `OwlDone`

-To contribute simply set up the local environment, develop and test your feature, or fix any existing bug.
-Once you are happy with your work go ahead and raise a pull request, I'll be happy to merge any constructive change to the project which makes it more awesome✌️.
+To contribute spet up the local environment, develop and test your feature, or fix any existing bug.
+Once you are happy with your work, go ahead and raise a pull request, I'll be happy to merge any constructive change to the project, making it more awesome✌️.

 ### Setup: